rancher/docs/content/rancher/v2.x/en/installation/troubleshooting-ha/job-complete-status/_index.md

 When you have made changes to `rancher-cluster.yml`, you will have to run `rke remove --config rancher-cluster.yml` to clean the nodes, so it cannot conflict with previous configuration errors.

-#### Failed to deploy addon execute job [rke-user-includes-addons]: Failed to get job complete status
+### Failed to deploy addon execute job [rke-user-includes-addons]: Failed to get job complete status

-* The content in the `addons:` section of your `rancher-cluster.yml` is wrong.
-You can retrieve the root cause of this issue by running the following command:
+Something is wrong in the addons definitions, you can run the following command to get the root cause in the logging of the job:

 ```
 kubectl --kubeconfig kube_config_rancher-cluster.yml logs -l job-name=rke-user-addon-deploy-job -n kube-system
 ```

-Usually something is printed along the lines of `error: error converting YAML to JSON: yaml: line 9:`, where `line 9` references to the line number of the addon that is causing issues.
+#### error: error converting YAML to JSON: yaml: line 9:

+The structure of the addons definition in `rancher-cluster.yml` is wrong.
+In the different resources specified in the addons section, there is a error in the structure of the YAML.
+The pointer  `yaml line 9` references to the line number of the addon that is causing issues.

 <b>Things to check</b>
 <ul>